joeblew999/pb-stack/.github/README.md

 Next will be the [GitHub Actions for CI and CD](../.github/workflows/README.md) round-tripping to your own Desktop.

-Then simple examples / playgrounds, so we can work up the code generator against real projects.
+Simple examples / playgrounds, so we can work up the code generator against real projects.
 Its the only way for others to understand how to develop this.

 ## Documentation

 See [Doc](../doc/README.md) folder for Project Info.

-## Make
+## Task

-We need task and golang installed to bootstrap.
+Bootstrap task onto to your laptop...

 ```sh